So, you have milked your goat or cow, now what? If you want to pasteurize your milk, the process is pretty simple and does not take too much time.

 One other thing to keep in mind when deciding whether to pasteurize milk is if you will be making products like cheese to sell.
 Each state has it’s own rules and regulations on selling such products and often times using pasteurized milk is required.

-When we first started getting milk from our goats, we decided that we wanted to learn how to pasteurize milk for our own use.
+When we learned how to hand milk a goat and started getting milk from our dairy goats, we decided that we wanted to learn how to pasteurize milk for our own use.
 It turns out that pasteurizing milk is actually a pretty simple process.

 First you will need to gather your supplies to pasteurize milk: